1980 Houston Astros season: May

-June—July
+June—early July

 Nolan Ryan, c.
 1972, signed a record-breaking deal with the Astros after playing for the Angels.

 In a 3–0 shutout of the Chicago Cubs on June 11, Astros starter J. R. Richard extended a scoreless innings streak to 31 2/3.
 The win capped the first-ever homestand sweep for the Astros after having swept 3 games each in series against the San Francisco Giants and Cubs.
 Richard's streak broke the franchise record, which stood until September 11, 2008, when Roy Oswalt went to 32 1/3 innings after a 6–0 shutout win over the Pittsburgh Pirates.

 Despite battling the flu, on June 16, Nolan Ryan hurled seven one-hit innings before reliever Joe Sambito closed out a 2–0 win over the St. Louis Cardinals.
 The Cardinals' only hit was a double in the third inning.
-Offensively, José Cruz, drove in both of the Astros' runs.
+Offensively, José Cruz plated both of the Astros' runs.

 Richard yielded his first two home runs of the season on July 3 to the Atlanta Braves—which would also be the final two served of his career—hence, commencing the season without having surrendered any over the first 110 innings.
 Dale Murphy and Chris Chambliss took Richard deep back-to-back with two outs in the bottom of the sixth inning, for the first since Ray Knight on September 21, 1979.
-(Note: Between Knight's and Murphy's blasts, Richard tossed 135 1/3 consecutive innings without have served a home run.)
+(Note: Between Knight's and Murphy's blasts, Richard tossed 135 1/3 consecutive innings without having served a home run.)
 The Astros won, 5–3, and Richard obtained his 10th victory of the season, which would be the concluding of his career as well.

-On July 4, Ryan recorded the 3,000th strikeout of his career, with César Gerónimo of the Cincinnati Reds falling victim.
+Nolan Ryan's 3,000th strikeout

+At Riverfront Stadium on July 4, Ryan became the fourth pitcher in major league history to record 3,000 strikeouts, joining Walter Johnson, Gaylord Perry, and Bob Gibson.
+During the bottom of the second inning, César Gerónimo of the Cincinnati Reds whiffed on a high inside fastball for the right-hander's historic marker.
+(Note: Gerónimo was also Gibson's 3,000th strikeout casualty on July 17, 1974.)
 However, Cincinnati prevailed, 8–1.
 Over four innings, Ryan fanned six but walked seven.

+Gerónimo was Ryan's third victim of the evening.
+In the first inning, Ken Griffey Sr. and Dan Driessen whiffed.
+In the second, Ray Knight worked a base on balls to turn over to Gerónimo.
+The center fielder fouled off an offering, took a ball, took a strike, then was retired swinging.
+The game momentarily paused as catcher Alan Ashby presented the ball to Ryan while 37,047 onlookers acknowledged the accomplishment with a standing ovation.

+Ryan concluded the outing with 3,003 strikeouts, but with 1,173 bases on balls.
+His 13-year career record stood at 172–165.